Video Transcript: Mammograms Cause Breast Cancer

 So, that would be like an ultrasound because they can see the lump, they can see its consistency.
 They can see where there’s calcium in it.
 And they can look at blood flow because tumors are going to have increased blood flow.
 So, for instance, a sensitivity of ultrasound is up around 80%.
 It’s much higher than mammograms.
 And the sensitivity is higher too.

 But if you’re looking about prevention, if you’re talking about screening, there’s really only one device out there and that is thermography.
 An infrared thermal camera.
 Nothing touches the lady.
 Nothing smashes her breasts.
 There’s no cancer causing radiation.

-As we sit here, we are omitting heat in the spectrum called infrared.
+As we sit here, we are emitting heat in the spectrum called infrared.
 There’s infrared, visual, and ultraviolet.
 So this is the infrared spectrum of light, which our eyes don’t see, but which is very detectable by the camera.
 The military developed this so that they could see people sneaking at them at nighttime and so that they could shoot down missiles and things because they’re producing heat.